Phoebe (moon): Orbit

 Phoebe's orbit is retrograde; that is, it orbits Saturn opposite to Saturn's rotation.
 For more than 100 years, Phoebe was Saturn's outermost known moon, until the discovery of several smaller moons in 2000.
 Phoebe is almost 4 times more distant from Saturn than its nearest major neighbor (Iapetus), and is substantially larger than any of the other moons orbiting planets at comparable distances.
 All of Saturn's regular moons except Iapetus orbit very nearly in the plane of Saturn's equator.
-The outer irregular satellites follow moderately to highly eccentric orbits, and none are expected to rotate synchronously as all the inner moons of Saturn do (except for Hyperion).
-See Saturn's satellites' families.
+The outer irregular satellites, including Phoebe, follow orbits that can be moderately to highly eccentric, and none are expected to rotate synchronously as all the inner moons of Saturn (except for Hyperion) do.
+Phoebe orbits within a group of irregular satellites called the Norse group.

+There are a number of satellites with similar orbits that are speculated to be fragments from collision events Phoebe has experienced in the past, such as S/2006 S 20, S/2006 S 9, S/2019 S 2, and S/2007 S 2.

 Phoebe ring

 The Phoebe ring is one of the rings of Saturn.
 This ring is tilted 27 degrees from Saturn's equatorial plane (and the other rings).
 It extends from at least 128 to 207 times the radius of Saturn; Phoebe orbits the planet at an average distance of 215 Saturn radii.
 The ring is about 40 times as thick as the diameter of the planet.
-Because the ring's particles are presumed to have originated from micrometeoroid impacts on Phoebe, they should share its retrograde orbit, which is opposite to the orbital motion of the next inner moon, Iapetus.
+Because the ring's particles are presumed to have originated from micrometeoroid impacts on Phoebe, they should share its retrograde orbit, which is opposite to the orbital motion of the next major moon inward, Iapetus.
 Inwardly migrating ring material would thus strike Iapetus's leading hemisphere, contributing to its two-tone coloration.
 Although very large, the ring is virtually invisible—it was discovered using NASA's infrared Spitzer Space Telescope.

 Material displaced from Phoebe's surface by microscopic meteor impacts may be responsible for the dark areas on the surface of Hyperion.
-Debris from the biggest impacts may be the origin of the other moons of Phoebe's group (the Norse group)—all of which are less than 10 km in diameter.
+Debris from the biggest impacts may be the origin of some of the other moons of the Norse group—almost all of which are less than 10 km in radius.

 Physical characteristics

 Phoebe is roughly spherical and has a diameter of 213±1.4 km (213 km), approximately one-sixteenth that of the Moon.
-It is Saturn's ninth-largest moon, but it might be the eighth-most massive.
+It is Saturn's ninth-largest moon, but it is the eighth-most massive.
 Hyperion, another one of Saturn's moons, has a larger radius, but is less massive than Phoebe.
 Phoebe rotates every nine hours and 16 minutes, and completes a full orbit around Saturn in about 18 months.
 Its surface temperature is on average 75 K.